dk731/cube-doc/docs/intro.md

 # Introduction

-Displays and graphics are facinating field of software and hardware, that gives easy and intuitive way to visualize data and art, but what if we add another dimension and have a 3D display?
+Displays and graphics are a fascinating field of software and hardware that gives an easy and intuitive way to visualize data and art, but what if we add another dimension and have a 3D display?

-**TryCubic** project is here to discover this phenomena and give apportunity to anyone who is interested to play with this techonology.
-Code can be submited through [trycubic.com](https://trycubic.com/), follow us on [facebook](https://www.facebook.com/trycubicnow).
-More info about code submition can be found [here](/code-sub/code_sub)
+**TryCubic** project is here to discover this phenomenon and allow anyone interested to play with this technology.
+Code can be submitted through [trycubic.com](https://trycubic.com/), follow us on [Facebook](https://www.facebook.com/trycubicnow).
+More info about code submission can be found [here](/code-sub/code_sub)

 :::caution
-Only authorized user can submit their and like other jobs, **NO PRIVATE INFORMATION ABOUT USER IS STORED OR SHARED**.
-Only scrambled user names from _google_ or _github_ are used for inditification.
+Only authorized users can submit and, like other jobs, **WE ARE NOT STORING OR SHARING ANY PRIVATE INFORMATION**.
+Only scrambled user names from _google_ or _github_ are used for identification.
 :::

 ## About The Project

 This project is an implementation of a unique device and tools to program it.
-Hardware part consists of actual display (3D grid of small 3 colored LED's) and Raspberry PI board to controll it, special design allows end user to controll each voxel independently from the others and does not produce any flickering achiving ~110 frames per second.
+The hardware part consists of an actual display (3D grid of small three colored LED's) and a Raspberry PI board to control it.
+Exceptional design allows an end-user to control each voxel independently without producing flickering, achieving ~110 frames per second.
 More about implementation can be found on [GitHub](https://github.com/dk731/3D-Led-Cube).

 ## What Is This?

-This is a documentation for Python library that allows you to programm 3D display with easy and powerful interface.
-Curretly supported Python version are >=3.6 & <= 3.10.
+This is the documentation for the Python library that allows you to program 3D display with an easy and powerful interface.
+Currently supported Python version are >=3.6 & <= 3.10.

 # How This Works?

-If you willing to try out and run your code on this device, special tools were developed to help you.
-Following steps should be made to achive this:
+If you are willing to try out and run your code on this device, we developed special tools to help you.
+Following steps should be made to achieve this:

 1. Write your code